 ---|---|---|

-This change will not decrease the time you have per question; instead, the average time per question is increasing to 1.19 minutes per reading and writing question and 1.59 minutes per math question.
+This change does not decrease the time you have per question.
+Instead, the average time per question has increased to 1.19 minutes per reading and writing question and 1.59 minutes per math question.

-The digital SAT will feature a single Reading and Writing (RW) section instead of the two separate tests for the Evidence based Reading and Writing (EBRW) section that we see in the current SAT format.
+The Digital SAT features a single Reading and Writing (RW) section instead of the 2 separate tests for the Evidence-based Reading and Writing (EBRW) section that was on the paper SAT.

-According to the College Board, this change will help measure subject knowledge and skills more efficiently than the traditional SAT Reading and Writing assessments.
+According to the College Board, this change helps to measure subject knowledge and skills more efficiently than the paper-and-pencil SAT Reading and Writing assessments.
 The number of questions has also been dramatically cut down.
-Additionally, questions in this section will be jumbled and will not appear in sequential order of Reading and Writing questions, as they do on the paper-and-pencil SAT.
+Additionally, questions in this section are jumbled and do not appear in sequential order, as they do on the paper-and-pencil SAT.

 Paper SAT | Digital SAT | ||